 In October 2022, California’s attorney general announced that CAMP, which was only operated during outdoor harvest season, will transition into a year-round task force called the Eradication and Prevention of Illicit Marijuana, or EPIC.

-A main component of Trump’s fascism is using law enforcement and courts to arrest people for exercising their rights to free speech and civil disobedience.
-Thousands of marijuana advocates and other activists have been arrested and prosecuted on bogus charges.
-Prosecutors know they won’t win the cases, but the cost and trouble of being a defendant is an effective way of discouraging Americans from standing up to fascism.
+A main component of Trump’s fascism is using law enforcement and courts to punish people for exercising their rights to free speech and civil disobedience.
+People who stand up to the Orange Fuhrer have been busted and prosecuted on bogus charges, to shut them up.
+Prosecutors know they won’t win the cases, but the cost and trouble of being a defendant is an effective way of discouraging Americans from fighting fascism.

 Two members of my magazine team were subjected to military-style raids from anti-marijuana police.
-In one case, law enforcement spent $213,000 on an investigation, and employed a helicopter with infrared radar to detect indoor grow lights, all to raid a disabled veteran growing five plants for personal medical use.
+In one case, law enforcement spent $213,000 on an investigation, and even flew over a grower’s little home, in a military helicopter with infrared radar to detect indoor grow lights.
+All that to snare a disabled elderly person growing five plants for personal medical use.

-Another colleague woke up to find drug agents kicking his front door down, putting guns to his head.
-He was being raided for a small indoor grow op.
-Police threw him on the floor, kicked him in the face, stole cash and valuables from his house, threatened to take him to jail, wait secretly in the house until his partner came home, and then assured him “we’ll do a deep search of every orifice she has.”
+Another colleague woke to find Robocop-clad drug agents kicking his front door down, putting guns to his head.
+He was raided for a very small indoor grow op.
+Police threw him down, kicked him in the face, stole cash and valuables from his house, threatened to take him to jail and then hide in the house until his partner came home, threatening him that “we’ll do a deep search of every orifice she has.”

-Growers and general community members in Northern California’s famed Emerald Triangle marijuana growing region endured a war zone reality for decades before legalization finally reduced the government pressure a little bit.
+Growers and general community members in Northern California’s famed Emerald Triangle marijuana growing region endured a war zone reality for decades before legalization and a sharp fall in marijuana wholesale prices finally reduced pressure.

-The bottom line is America is increasingly a fascist, failed country, and nobody is safe.
-We should all have the courage of Johnathan Caravello.
+The bottom line is America is increasingly a vicious, failed country, and nobody is safe.
+We should all have the courage of Dr. Johnathan Caravello.